 Investments in Eastern Europe.
 Many countries in Eastern Europe are in their infancy and are developing rapidly, but such countries may lack the social, political and economic stability of more developed countries.
 Emerging market countries in Europe will be significantly affected by the fiscal and monetary controls of the European Monetary Union.
 Changes in regulations on trade, decreasing imports or exports, changes in the exchange rate of the euro and recessions among European countries may have a significant adverse effect on the economies of other European countries including those of Eastern Europe.
 The markets in Eastern Europe remain relatively undeveloped and can be particularly sensitive to political and economic developments, including those relating to Russia.
-Additionally, the small size and inexperience of the securities markets in Eastern European countries and the limited volume of trading in securities in those markets may make the Fund's investments in such countries illiquid or more volatile than investments in more developed countries.
+Additionally, the small size and inexperience of the securities markets in Eastern European countries in those markets may make the Fund's investments in such countries illiquid or more volatile than investments in more developed countries.